-Goal Goal 2: To provide tailored support and information to improve access to Council services for people with disability.
-2.1 Identify key Council documents that require translation into Easy English and arrange for production.
+Actio Actions Timeline Goal 2: To provide tailored support and information to improve access to Council services for people with disability.
+2.1 Identify key Council documents that require digitisation and translation into Easy English and arrange for production.
 Communities and Place 2023- 2026 2.2 Improve the accessibility of Council's website and content, complying with accessibility standards.
 Corporate Services 2023- 2024 2.3 Work with disability services to create and make accessible a centralised collection of information about services, accessible infrastructure, and support for people with disability within the local area.
 Communities and Place 2024 2.4 Review application processes for council services e.g., building and planning approvals, and animal registration, to ensure that adequate support is available for people with disability.
 Communities and Place 2023 2.5 Coordinate staff and deliver staff training on producing easy and use plain English in Council publications.
 Corporate Services 2023- 2024 2.6 Coordinate and deliver staff training on providing inclusive and accessible customer support.
 Corporate Services 2023- 2024 2.7 Review the Council's style guide to ensure guidelines are accessible and inclusive.
-Corporate Services 2024- 2025 2.8 Develop accessible signage guidelines.
+Corporate Services 2024- 2025 2.8 Develop guidelines for accessible signage and wayfinding in public places.
 Infrastructure Services 2024- 2025